soundpress/RulesOfNYC/docs/c04/index.rst

          (A) for construction, a statement that award shall be made to the lowest responsive and responsible bidder;

          (B) for purchase of goods and standard services, a statement that award shall be made to the lowest responsive and responsible bidder or to the bidder whose bid represents the best value to the City by optimizing quality, cost and efficiency.
-If award will be made on the basis of best value to the City, such statement shall include how best value will be determined in accordance with 3-02(o);
+If award will be made on the basis of best value to the City, such statement shall include how best value will be determined in accordance with 9 RCNY § 3-02(o);

       (v) if not included in the bid documents, a notice of where vendors may obtain a copy of all contractual terms and conditions or other project-related material;